 Pressing the <F12> key during POST automatically forces booting from the LAN.
-To use this key during POST, the User Access Level in the BIOS Setup program's Security menu must be set to Full.
+To use this key during POST.

 3.7.2 Booting Without Attached Devices

 For use in embedded applications, the BIOS has been designed so that after passing the POST, the operating system loader is invoked even if the following devices are not present: